sbryngelson/academic-website-template/_pages/research.md

 <div class="col-md-9 col-sm-12">
  <h4>Cavitation as a gateway to better therapies</h4>
 Cavitating bubbles can ablate cancer cells, fragment tissues, and deliver drugs, among other functions.
-I develop high-fidelity computational methods to simulate these dynamics.
+I create high-fidelity computational methods to simulate these dynamics.
 Examples are:
 * Euler--Euler and Euler--Lagrange <a href="{{ site.url }}{{ site.baseurl }}/papers/bryngelson-IJMF-19.pdf" target="_blank">sub-grid bubble cloud models</a>
 * Accelerated models using a <a href="{{ site.url }}{{ site.baseurl }}/papers/bryngelson-IJMF-20.pdf" target="_blank">statistical paradigm and neural networks</a>